 Security maintenance and upkeep within the context of your IT infrastructure covers a few things.
 Namely, your cyber security protocols, your security tools, network monitoring, and security testing.

-We strongly recommend every business should perform periodic self-evaluations in terms of cyber security.
+We recommend every business should perform periodic self-evaluations in terms of cyber security.
 Don’t feel daunted by the prospect, it’s pretty simple and straightforward.
-To get you started, have a read of our cyber security checklist which gets you to review if you have existing cyber security protocols, two-factor authentication, data encryption; and so on.
+To start, have a read of our cyber security checklist which gets you to review if you have existing cyber security protocols, two-factor authentication, data encryption; and so on.
 If you have an internal IT manager, they should be able to easily answer these questions for you.
 If not, these things are fairly straightforward to determine yourself.
 After completing this checklist, from there you can go on to update, review, and revise your security protocols as required.

 Building The Right IT Infrastructure